nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. UniLink shows a list of persons
-3. User requests to edit a specific person in the list by providing the person’s index
+3. User requests to edit a specific person in the list
 4. User enters the new details for the contact to be updated
 5. UniLink updates the contact
-6. UniLink displays the updated contact list with a confirmation message
+6. UniLink displays the updated contact list

     Use case ends.